Free shipping on all orders in the US!

 While the word might conjure up images of saucy pastas and cheesy pizza, Basil essential oil has an extensive range of uses beyond the palate.
-The essential oil is soothing when applied topically or diffused.
+Often used in aromatherapy because of its calming scent, Basil oil is soothing when applied topically or diffused.
 It is used in perfumery in small amounts to substitute for the fragrance of Lily of the Valley flowers.

-For centuries, Basil has been used to soothe the spirit and is said to help overcome a lack of confidence and reduce fear, anger, negative thoughts, indecision and mental fatigue.
+For centuries, the Basil plant has been used to soothe the spirit and is said to help overcome a lack of confidence and reduce fear, anger, negative thoughts, indecision, and mental fatigue.
 The 16th-century herbalist John Gerard used it to comfort sorrowful hearts.

 A native plant of Africa and Asia, Basil essential oil is derived through a steam distillation process.
 The bushy plant grows to a height of about 2 feet and has white, blue or purple flowers.
 There are nearly 150 varieties of basil and our offering is a Sweet Basil linalool chemotype.

-Sweet basil (linalool chemotype) has a long history of use throughout India, the Mediterranean and North Africa.
+Sweet basil (linalool chemotype) has a long history of use throughout India, the Mediterranean and North Africa, due to its beneficial properties.
 The genus name Ocimum is said to come from the Greek word “to smell.”

 Botanical Name: Ocimum basilicum